dovecot/documentation/source/settings/core.rst

    This may happen when mail messages do not have their virtual sizes cached.

-   When indexing is occuring in the background, explicit quota size queries return an internal error and mail deliveries are assumed to succeed.
+   When indexing is occurring in the background, explicit quota size queries return an internal error and mail deliveries are assumed to succeed.

    This setting must not be set to indexer-worker process, or the background